0xArwa/Image-classification-CNN/README.md

 ![Alt text](output.png)

-You can find the complete results and analysis in the Jupyter notebook.
+You can find the complete results in the Jupyter notebook.

 ## Acknowledgements

 - This project is part of ML bootcamp provided by <a href="https://clarusway.com/"> Clarusway</a>.
-- We make use of the Fashion MNIST dataset, which is a publicly available dataset for image classification originally created by Han Xiao.
+- We make use of the Fashion MNIST dataset, which is a publicly available dataset for image classification originally created by Han Xiao, Kashif Rasul, and Roland Vollgraf.